Using JSON data with Python

 Caution

-If some field in a Jason string is meant to represent a date or a datetime object, spark should be given a hint.
+If some field in a Json string is meant to represent a date or a datetime object, spark should be given a hint.

 Json loaders (from Python) as well as the Spark Json reader have optional arguments that can be used to indicate the date parser to be used.